 However, you can also find the settings using the Onboarding Wizard too:

 A partial Tor Browser window that shows the onboarding wizard.
-There are left-hand navigation links, and a central column with a heading that reads, "Travel a decentralized network."
-At the bottom is a gray button to, "Adjust Your tor Network Settings."
+There are left-hand navigation links, and a central column with a heading that reads,

 The button to take you to the Tor Browser Preferences screen within its onboarding wizard.